script-0/The-Journey/readme.md

 Errors can give you good information about the platform, so try to trigger them!

 ```
-1. Stack Trace in Error Message
+1. Stack Trace in Error Messages

 Try to put special characters in URLs and inputs, and observe the stack trace.
 If you receive SQL errors, you could try SQLi.